sanger-pathogens/Bio-RNASeq/README.md

 NOTE: Don't run 'make install'.
 You don't need to install the older version of samtools on your system.

-When make finishes, you will need to set a couple of environment variables
+When `make` finishes, you will need to set a couple of environment variables

 	export PATH=[path_to]/Bio-RNASeq/bin:$PATH
 	export PERL5LIB=[path_to]/Bio-RNASeq/lib:$PERL5LIB

-Now set the $SAMTOOLS environment variable to point to the directory where you built samtools v0.1.18
+Now set the `$SAMTOOLS` environment variable to point to the directory where you built samtools v0.1.18

 	export SAMTOOLS=[path_to]/samtools_0.1.18/

-Create a directory called - _Inline - wherever you want.
-And set $PERL\_INLINE\_DIRECTORY
+Create a directory called  `_Inline` wherever you want.
+And set `$PERL_INLINE_DIRECTORY`

 	export PERL_INLINE_DIRECTORY=[path_to]/_Inline

-You can easily put all these export statements into a .sh which you will need to source before you can run Bio-RNASeq.
+You can easily put all these export statements into a bash script.
+You will need to source it before you can run Bio-RNASeq.

 As an example, I have created the file